Kruthibharath/interview-tests/cms-generic/README.md

     -- there are others --
 </details>

-## 3. What css will the following less output?
+## 3. What css will the following less compile to?

     @brand-primary: black;
     .primary-thing {